andyatkinson/andyatkinson.github.io/_posts/2024-05-29-top-5-postgresql-surprises-from-ruby-developers.md

 WHERE completed_at IS NOT NULL;
 ```

-The query that uses this index "searches" (also commonly called a "filter" operation) on the `driver_id` column, but performs an aggregation (an "average") on the `rating` column.
+The query that uses this index *filters* on the `driver_id` column, but performs an aggregation (an `AVG()`) on the `rating` column.

-The `rating` column is listed after the `INCLUDE` keyword, and is said to be a "payload" column.
-Besides being a covering index, looking at the next portion which is the `WHERE` clause portion, this index is said to be a "partial" index.
+The `rating` column is listed after the `INCLUDE` keyword, making it a "payload" column.

-[Partial Indexes](https://www.postgresql.org/docs/current/indexes-partial.html) cover a portion of the total rows, using a `WHERE` clause in the index definition to perform the scoping.
+In addition to being a covering index, this index uses a `WHERE` clause, limiting the included rows, making it a [partial index](https://www.postgresql.org/docs/current/indexes-partial.html).

-Here the index definition applies only to rows with their `completed_at` timestamp set, in other words, the "completed" trips.
-This definition applies to both write and read operations for this table.
+Here the index selects only rows with their `completed_at` timestamp set, in other words, the "completed" trips.
+Besides benefitting read performance, using a partial index also lessens the write latency by lessening the rows needing to be maintained in the index.

 There you have it.
-The index above is said to be a "covering, partial index," and these types of specialized indexes that combine multiple capabilities, can yield the powerful results that minimize write latency, and greatly reduce reduce read latency with efficient index only scans, creating fast queries!
+The index above is a "covering, partial index," and these types of specialized indexes combine multiple indexing tactics, yielding powerful results that minimize write latency and greatly reduce read latency with efficient index scans and index only scans.

-## Viewing Pages Accessed
+## 2. Viewing Pages Accessed

-Pages or buffers are storage concepts that most web application developers don’t tend to know about, as they are more of an implementation detail of how PostgreSQL stores table and index data.
-However, it’s useful to know this when working on performance optimization, because we can get insights into the amount of data we’re accessing, and whether it’s coming from internal caches or not.
+Pages (or *buffers*) are storage concepts that most web application developers don’t tend to know about, as they are more of an implementation detail of how PostgreSQL stores table and index data.
+However, it’s beneficial to understand pages because we can get insights into query performance by studying the number of pages accessed.

-Whether PostgreSQL is accessing one row or all rows stored in a page, when fetching the data needed for a query, PostgreSQL loads pages.
-We can see exactly how many were loaded.
+Whether PostgreSQL is accessing one row or all rows stored in a page, when fetching the data needed for a query, PostgreSQL loads full pages.
+For a given query, we can see exactly how many pages are loaded.

 Why do we care?
 We care because loading pages incurs I/O latency, which lengthens the execution time of our queries.
 The less I/O latency our queries have, the faster they execute.
-At times it can be beguiling where latency is coming from in a query, so we can use observability information to look at the number of pages that are loaded.
+We can use PostgreSQL observability tools to look at the number of pages being loaded.

-To do that, we’ll use the `BUFFERS`.
-We add it as an argument to `EXPLAIN`.
+How do we do that?
+To do that, we’ll use the `BUFFERS` parameter with `EXPLAIN`.

 The full command is one we’d run from a SQL client like psql, as `EXPLAIN (ANALYZE, BUFFERS) <query>` replacing "\<query\>" with the SQL query.

-PostgreSQL will show us whether the buffers accessed were in the buffer cache or not.
+Besides the quantity of pages, PostgreSQL shows us whether the buffers were from the buffer cache or not.
 The buffers are 8kb in size by default.
-PostgreSQL will show us whether 1 or 1000 buffers were accessed, and we can multiply that figure by the page size, to determine how much data we’re moving, perhaps converting it into megabytes to make it a more tangible quantity.
-This "movement" from loading pages has a latency penalty, which lengthens the execution time of our query.
+PostgreSQL will show us whether 1 or 1000 buffers were accessed, and we can multiply that figure by the page size to determine how much data is being accessed.

+Converting the pages into megabytes helps make it a more familiar measurement unit.
+For example, by accessing 10,000 pages at an 8kb page size, we're accessing 80MB of data.
+If our disk accessed 10MB/second, that means it would take at least 8 seconds!
+Modern drives are much faster, but this approach helps to relate pages (or *buffers*) to storage access speed.

-## Ordering Topics
+## 3. Ordering Topics

-Developers had some questions about ordering, in part because in the presentation I describe a happy accident feeding the planner an explicitly ordered query, and experiencing a plan change that was much more efficient.
-There are more topics under the umbrella of ordering though.
-Why do we care?
-We care because databases heavily leverage ordering concepts when data is accessed, stored, and when queries are planned, among other reasons.
-As developers, we can benefit from providing ordered data in queries and indexes.
+Developers had questions about different topics related to ordering queries and columns in indexes.

+Databases work well with ordered data when its accessed, stored, and for query planning.
+As developers, we can benefit by providing ordered data in queries and indexes.

-An audience member pointed out that they’d seen benefits in ordering their indexes.
-Indeed, when we add columns to a B-Tree index, the column will be ordered ascending by default.
-What if our query wants that column in descending (`DESC`) order?
-We may want to set the column orderiing in the index definition.
+An audience member pointed out ordering columns in their indexes.
+Indeed, when we add columns to a B-Tree index, columns are ordered ascending by default.
+What if the query wants that column in descending (`DESC`) order?

+We may want to set the column order in descending order in the index definition.
 Here’s an example:

 ```sql
 CREATE INDEX ON trips (completed_at DESC);
 ```

-This index orders the `completed_at` column in descending order, which would better support a query that can use the pre-ordered index items to support the ORDER BY operation, especially when they’re already sorted in the desired direction (otherwise a "reverse sort" happens, which is ok).
-Another concept wasn’t related to index design or query design, but more of a "convenience method" for developers.
-When writing SQL queries and using a ORDER BY clause and the column name, we can use "position arguments" to refer to a column in the `SELECT` clause based on the position (starting from 1) where it is.
+Another concept related to ordering unrelated to index design or query design is using positional arguments.

+When writing SQL queries and using `ORDER BY`, we can use positional arguments to refer to a column in the `SELECT` clause based on the position starting from 1, where the column is.

 For example:

 ```sql